 To flourish freshwater aquatic plants need a good source of light and an extensive palette of nutrients.
-For the latter, there must be some sort of aquarium soil substrate that would suffice as a source of plant food, right?
+For the latter, there must be some sort of aquarium soil substrate that would best suffice as a food source for a planted tank, right?

 Not so fast.